jumalilumri/Google-Data-Analytics-Capstone-The-Population-of-Malaysia/README2ND.md

 In this process, I will be analyzing the data based on the earlier given questions.

 #### 1. How has the population of the 0–24 age group changed between 2014 and 2024?
-In order to answer the question, I need to summarize the population from the year 2014 to 2024.
+In order to answer the question, I need to summarize the young age group population from the year 2014 to 2024.
 ```
 question_one <- young_data %>%
   mutate(year = year(date)) %>%